 I would prefer you communicate with me outside of our sessions via phone.
 If you need to provide me with any form of documentation I would prefer that you hand it to me to me in person during a session.
 If that is not possible we can discuss alternate ways you can provide me with documents.
 It is important that we be able to communicate and also keep the confidential space that is vital to therapy.
 Please speak with me about any concerns you have regarding my preferred communication methods.

 It is my hope to resolve any misunderstandings that may arise by discussing them with you.
 Working through such difficulties is one of the most effective ways to grow psychologically and emotionally.
-Nevertheless, should you have a complaint that you cannot resolve by talking with me or that you do not care to discuss with me, you have the right to call the Texas State Board of Examiners of Marriage and Family Therapists at (800) 942-5540.
+Nevertheless, should you have a complaint that you cannot resolve by talking with me or that you do not care to discuss with me, you have the right to call the Texas Department of State Health Services Board Professional Licensing and Certification Unit at (800) 942-5540.